Skip to main content Skip to main navigation Skip to search

 February 2026

-The Animal Health Committee (AHC) agreed at their September face-to-face meeting to continue the AMR Task Group for another 12 months.
-The task group met in December 2025 to begin drafting the workplan for the next 12 months, which will be finalised at the next meeting in early 2026.
-The three initial tasks assigned to the group have been completed.
+The AHC agreed at their September 2025 face-to-face meeting to continue the AMR Task Group for another 12 months.
+The task group met in December 2025 to begin drafting the workplan for the next 12 months.
+This was finalised at the meeting in early 2026.
+The three initial tasks given to the group have been completed.

-DAFF has funded the development of a business case for sustainable funding to undertake national AMR priority actions and initiatives in animal health (Activity 1.1).
-The business case will be completed in June 2026 and will inform decisions on future investment in actions to mitigate the risks of AMR in the animal sector.
+DAFF has funded the development of a business case for sustainable funding to undertake national AMR priority actions and initiatives in animal health (activity 1.1).
+The business case will be completed in June 2026 and will support decisions on investment in actions to mitigate the risks of AMR in the animal sector.

-A monitoring and evaluation framework for the action plan has been completed.
-This framework will be used to monitor progress towards the plan’s objectives and is linked to Activity 1.3 of the action plan.
+A monitoring and evaluation framework for the animal sector AMR action plan was completed.
+This framework will be used to monitor progress towards the plan’s objectives and is linked to activity 1.3.

 August 2025